Large Causal Models for Temporal Causal Discovery: Introduction

 In this work, we demonstrate that LCMs can be made scalable and robust through data-centric training on a large and heterogeneous corpus, enabling reliable zero-shot generalization and systematic evaluation across diverse temporal settings.
 Our contributions can be summarized as follows:

-\begin{enumerate} \item We formalize \textit{Large Causal Models (LCMs)} as FMs for temporal CD across heterogeneous data distributions, replacing dataset-specific algorithms with foundation model-style pretraining, \item We demonstrate that scaling failures in prior work stem from insufficient training distribution diversity, \item We curate a \textit{large-scale collection} of time-series samples and causal graph pairs suitable for both training of LCMs and benchmarking CD methods, \item We demonstrate superior or competitive performance compared to classical CD methods, with substantially reduced runtime via single-pass CD. \end{enumerate}
+\begin{enumerate} \item We formalize \textit{Large Causal Models (LCMs)} as FMs for temporal CD across heterogeneous data distributions, replacing dataset-specific algorithms with foundation model-style pretraining, \item We demonstrate that scaling failures in prior work stem from insufficient training distribution diversity and propose the inclusion of realistic data, \item We curate a \textit{large-scale collection} of time-series samples and causal graph pairs suitable for both training of LCMs and benchmarking CD methods, \item We demonstrate superior or competitive performance compared to classical CD methods, with substantially reduced runtime via single-pass CD. \end{enumerate}

 \paragraph{Temporal Structural Causal Models (TSCMs).} A Structural Causal Model (SCM) represents each endogenous variable as a function of its causal parents and an exogenous noise term \cite{spirtes2001causation, pearl2009causality, peters2017elements}.
 For a multivariate time series \(\mathbf{V}_t = (V^1_t, \ldots, V^k_t)'\), a Temporal SCM (TSCM) is defined as \cite{runge2018causal} \(V^j_t \coloneqq f^j\!\left(\text{Pa}(V^j_t)\right) + \epsilon^j_t, \quad t \in \mathbb{Z}\), where \(\text{Pa}(V^j_t)\) denotes the set of lagged causal parents drawn from the past \(\ell_{\max}\) time steps, \(\text{Pa}(V^j_t) \subseteq \{\mathbf{V}_{t-1}, \ldots, \mathbf{V}_{t-\ell_{\max}}\}\).
 Here, \(\ell_{\max}\) is a fixed \textit{maximum causal lag}.
 We assume additive noise models, causal stationarity, no latent confounders, and no contemporaneous effects (i.e. effects within a lag \(\ell=0\)).
 Detailed definitions are provided in Appendix \ref{app:definitions}.